Larry Pearce, nephew

 Their son Doug, now retired, lives just north in Melbourne with his wife Elizabeth.
 He maintains rental properties while their sons Elliot and Ian serve in the U.S. Coast Guard.
 As we said, son Jim and wife Deb live on the Florida panhandle and operate a graphic design business.
 Daughter Cindy, a retired Delta flight attendant and mother of Grayson and Olivia, lives in Dallas, TX, with her husband and works for the son of famous businessman Ross Perot.
 Stan is quick to point out that Cindy can get them free Delta tickets for anywhere in the world.
 Stan and Cathy seem very happy and healthy in their retirement village, close to beloved brother Doc and many of their nieces and nephews.
 I may live far away in Pennsylvania, but I felt right at home in their sunny world.
 When I miss my dear uncle, I just go on Facebook and enjoy his wonderful smile.

-Sad addendum: Aunt Cathy passed away this summer after a short illness.
+Sad addendum: Aunt Cathy passed away on August 3, 2020, after a short illness.
 Needless to say, Uncle Stan and family are devastated.
-He sent the following photo of her memorial, which may be found in one of Cathy’s favorite places.
-She spent lots of time volunteering there.
+He sent the following photo of her memorial plaque, which may be found in one of Cathy’s favorite places, which has been renamed after her.
+She spent lots of time volunteering there and for many other charities.